-The Juvenile Court Investigations and Services Division conducts comprehensive case investigations and prepares a wide variety of reports including Social Study, DJJ Re-Entry, Home Evaluation, Deferred Entry of Judgment Suitability, Transfer Hearing, and 241.1 WIC Joint Assessment.
-The reports are used by the Court, District Attorney, Public Defenders and defense attorneys during negotiations and provide the Court with appropriate recommendations for Court dispositions.
+The Juvenile Court Investigations and Services Division conducts comprehensive case investigations and prepares a wide variety of reports including Social Study Reports, Home Evaluation Reports, Deferred Entry of Judgment Suitability Reports, Transfer Hearing Reports, and 241.1 WIC Joint Assessment Reports.
+The reports are used by the Court, District Attorney, and Public Defenders and defense attorneys during negotiations and to provide the Court with appropriate recommendations for Court dispositions.